 - Maxance Ribeiro (Paris, FR) for "New role of EPAC in the Anthracyclines-induced cardiotoxicity".

-2018 rewarded abstract presenters with Prof. Rudolf de Boer (meeting coordinator) and Prof. Christoph Maack (chair of poster session jury).
+Award winners from the 2018 HFA Winter Meeting with Prof. Rudolf de Boer (meeting coordinator) and Prof. Christoph Maack (chair of poster session jury).